it-at-m/ad2image/README.md

 5. Push to the Branch (`git push origin feature/AmazingFeature`)
 6. Open a Pull Request

+We use [itm-java-codeformat](https://github.com/it-at-m/itm-java-codeformat), so please make sure to apply the correct code format for your contributions.

 ## License

 Distributed under the MIT License.
 See [LICENSE](LICENSE) file for more information.

 ## Contact

 it@M - opensource@muenchen.de

 [contributors-shield]: https://img.shields.io/github/contributors/it-at-m/ad2image.svg?style=for-the-badge
 [contributors-url]: https://github.com/it-at-m/ad2image/graphs/contributors